 - Create forums and seek invitations for the student body to offer input and express concerns related to diversity and inclusion.

 - Identify University stakeholders, including students, faculty, and staff, and engage with those partners to promote the Office's mission and objectives.

 Roles, Responsibilities, and Accountability

-Council members who are unable to attend meetings should notify the Director and staff in advance.
+Council members who are unable to attend meetings should notify the Director in advance.
 Members who miss more than 2 meetings over the course of the academic year and/or are unable to actively participate may be asked to step down in order to ensure continuity.

 Each council member will serve for one academic year, with the opportunity to reapply.
 There are no term limits, as experience and familiarity with University structures are important assets.
 Returning applicants will be asked to reflect on their involvement over the past year of service, including attendance at meetings, active participation, and personal/professional growth.
 The Office will review written materials and make final decisions.